DiatomicOxygen/APCSFinalProject/README.md

 - Added collide method for player

 5/25/21
+Jesse:
+- Initialized crate class with variables and methods
+- Edited map

 Edward:
 - created pickUpDrop method for Player
 - edited a few other methods to meet requirements of pickUpDrop and future player methods